 Adequacy.
 A tax structure must raise enough revenue to properly fund government operations.
 Decisions about the nature and level of government services are outside the scope of tax policy, except to the extent overall tax burdens become unsustainably high.
 Tax revenues need to reflect economic growth, which usually requires that tax collections be balanced across multiple tax types.

 Stability/Predictability.
-From the taxpayer’s perspective, tax liabilities should not fluctuate dramatically from year to year because of changes in the government’s position.
-From the government’s perspective, the same is true of revenues.
-Similarly, both taxpayers and governments function best when their future tax liabilities and collections can be projected with some degree of confidence.
+From the taxpayer’s perspective, tax liabilities should not fluctuate d from year to year because of changes in the government’s position.
+From the government’s perspective, fluctuating revenues make it difficult to provide services consistently and effectively.
+Both taxpayers and governments function best when future tax liabilities and collections can be projected with some degree of confidence.
 “The most damaging thing you can do to any businessman in America is to keep him in doubt, and to keep him guessing, on what our tax policy is.”
-That was true when President Lyndon Johnson said it in 1964, and it remains true today.
+This was true when President Johnson said it in 1964, and it remains true today.

 Equity/Fairness.
 Equity has two dimensions: horizontal equity and vertical equity.
 Horizontal equity compares similarly situated taxpayers.
 Vertical equity compares tax burdens across taxpayer income or wealth brackets.
 Identical houses situated side-by-side should have the same property tax bill; that is horizontal equity.
 A third, more valuable house should have a higher tax bill commensurate with the higher value; that is vertical equity.
 Both actual and perceived fairness are important.